hmcts/goldenpath-platops/README.md

 </details>

 ### Step 7
-Create an an Azure Firewall DNAT rule (explain why dnat)
-    Checkout the rdo-terraform-hub-dmz repo
+Create an an Azure Firewall DNAT rule (explain why dnat).
+Checkout the [rdo-terraform-hub-dmz](https://github.com/hmcts/rdo-terraform-hub-dmz) repo

 To add a new DNAT rule, navigate to the xxx and add the foloowing snipet, name should be the name of you lab and ip that of your apache server use the next available index in your case, you can find this resource in [sbox-int-uksouth-fw](https://portal.azure.com/#@HMCTS.NET/resource/subscriptions/ea3a8c1e-af9d-4108-bc86-a7e2d267f49c/resourceGroups/hmcts-hub-sbox-int/providers/Microsoft.Network/azureFirewalls/sbox-int-uksouth-fw/rules)
    {
    name : "labsgoldenpathfelix",